PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 ### `TaskboxClustering`

-The Taskbox is used to achieve load balancing, determining instances and task failures, and managing the tasks by the state.
-This mechanism uses the cosmosDB to register all this information.
+The Taskbox Clustering is used to achieve load balancing, manage the task states, instances heartbeat and recover instance and tasks failures.
+This mechanism uses CosmosDb database for storage and Redis-Cache to archive read locks.

-When the Taskbox service starts, this will register in the cosmosDB the instance, see the example below.
+When the Taskbox service starts, the cluster will register the instance, see the example below.

 ```json
 {